 On the latest episode of What Do You Wanna Watch?
 Ashley and Dylan were joined by Radio Watson’s Buddy Watson.
-With the positive reaction to the release of the 4hr long Zack Snyder’s Justice League, Ashley asked what movies would be improved with more time.
-The crew provided worlds they wanted to spend more time in and films that could have been improved with more explanations or character building.
+With the positive reaction to the 4-hour Zack Snyder’s Justice League, Ashley asked what movies would be improved with more time.
+The crew shared worlds they wanted to spend more time in and films that could use extra explanations or character building.

-Let us know what your Top 3 Movies You Wish Were Longer are in the comments below or on Twitter
+Let us know your Top 3 Movies You Wish Were Longer in the comments below or on Twitter.

 Dylan’s Top 3